slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the Open Science Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
 An example request would be:

-*I am submitting this ticket to request a submit-token for the Open Science Pool and a project name so that I can test job submission to the OSG from SLATE.
+*I am submitting this ticket to request a submit-token for the Open Science Pool so that I can test job submission to the OSG from SLATE.
 My jobs will be coming from the "slateci.io" domain.
 If you need any other information to process this request, please let me know.*

-Once your request is processed and approved, you should have a submit authentication token and project name that you can use in the next steps.
-For us, the access request was processed by the OSG team within one business day.
+Once your request is processed and approved, you should have a submit authentication token that you can use, along with the project name **"SLATECI"**, to do the next steps.
+For us, it took one business day for the OSG team to process our access request.

 ## Step 2